rsrulloda/CS-230-Group-5/README.md

 Goals:
 To create interactable holograms that are affordable

-Where did the idea come from:
+Where did the idea come from: <br />
 Museum in Franklin, Philadelphia, an exhibit about interactable holograms.

 Purpose, values, and mission:

 C. External opportunitest that exist <br />
 Co-marketing: To use with Facebook glasses and provide a much more interactable user interface.<br />
 For elders, it is easier to interact with holograms than a screen on a phone. <br />
 It helps children develop their imaginations. <br />